somil8181/java-dsa-practice/README.md

   ## How to  Run  any   progrsms
   1. Open any Java file
-  2. Compile the program:
+  2. Compile the program  (On  online compiler and  vs code )